truenomad/epiCleanr/README.md

 ### Create unit testing functions

-The `create_test` is there users create their own functions in which they can use for unit-testing when working with datasets that require lots of manipulation and wrangling.
+The `create_test` is there so users can create their own functions in which they can use for unit-testing when working with datasets that require lots of manipulation and wrangling.
 This function (plus the `tidylog` package) will save users from the headache of troubleshooting issues related to data joins and transformations.